-Lunch was very enjoyable and we shared a table with two other couples, one pair who having taken a couple of cruises with Celebrity and like us just curious about Cunard, the others yet to take the plunge.
+Lunch was very enjoyable and we shared a table with two other couples, one pair who had taken a couple of cruises with Celebrity and like us just curious about Cunard, the others yet to take the plunge.
 The lady not being quite sure if cruising was for her but by the end of the meal we had convinced them both.

 On our way out we passed the giant reliefs on a wide corridor just off the Grand Lobby which I have to say did look very impressive and another area which I thought was befitting of my preconceptions of the ship.
-They are representative of worlds continents and do make quite a stunning display.
+They are representative of the world’s continents and do make quite a stunning display.

-Today we were totally dependent our guide to reveal the various venues and were not given any deck plans whereby we could follow our progress, on a ship this size I like to get a feel for the distance between areas so it was very difficult to get a grasp of how far we had travelled or which deck we were on especially as we seemed to be moving up and down from deck to deck quite frequently.
+Today we were totally dependent on our guide to reveal the various venues and were not given any deck plans whereby we could follow our progress, on a ship this size I like to get a feel for the distance between areas so it was very difficult to get a grasp of how far we had travelled or which deck we were on especially as we seemed to be moving up and down from deck to deck quite frequently.
 So now having now consulted the deck plans it would appear there were a few areas we didn’t get to see, not that it mattered because we were able to draw our own conclusions from what we did see.
 We enjoyed the tour and of course the lunch but what was our overall conclusion?

 What did we really think?
-Well we were impressed and also unimpressed if that is possible, if the tour was meant to hook us then it failed.
-What we did establish is that Cunard is just not for us, the ship is absolutely fascinating and it was a pleasure to look around and see it first hand for ourselves but I did not see anything to tempt me away from the cruise lines we are currently using.
-You hear regularly that Cunard are a luxury cruise line which is something their fans certainly like to extol and while I do concur it’s indeed a quality product, it does come across to me as being slightly pretentious and certainly does not appear to me to be as high end as they like to proclaim.
-No doubt their ardent followers who always seem to take umbrage whenever anyone puts down their devoted cruise line (more so than any other cruise line I might add) will seize on the fact that I only had 4 hours on-board but I can tell you with certainty that it was enough time for Mrs W and me to confirm our preconceptions.
+Well, we were impressed and also unimpressed if that is possible, if the tour was meant to hook us then it failed.
+What we did establish is that Cunard is just not for us, the ship is absolutely fascinating and it was a pleasure to look around and see it first-hand for ourselves but I did not see anything to tempt me away from the cruise lines we are currently using.
+You hear regularly that Cunard is a luxury cruise line which is something their fans certainly like to extol and while I do concur it’s indeed a quality product, it does come across to me as being slightly pretentious and certainly does not appear to me to be as high end as they like to proclaim.
+No doubt their ardent followers who always seem to take umbrage whenever anyone puts down their devoted cruise line (more so than any other cruise line I might add) will seize on the fact that I only had 4 hours on board but I can tell you with certainty that it was enough time for Mrs W and me to confirm our preconceptions.